5 Chicago Police Officers Died By Suicide Since July. Is The Department Doing Enough?

 The U.S. Department of Justice and other experts say addressing those issues is also essential to the success of mandated police reform in the city and to a better relationship between police and community members.

-Police department leaders said they're taking big steps to address the issue, but former officers and some mental health professionals are asking if the city is doing enough, and if it's focused on the right problems.
+Police department leaders said they're taking big steps to address the issue, but former officers and some mental health professionals are asking whether the city is doing enough, and whether it's focused on the right problems.

 "The only way to listen ... is to actually go out there"